Wandalen/wTools/module/alias/non_std/Readme.md

 To overcome the restriction developer usually wrap the external type into a tuple introducing a new type.
 Type constructor does exactly that and auto-implement traits From, Into, Deref and few more for the constructed type.

 Macro [types](https://docs.rs/type_constructor/latest/type_constructor/types/macro.types.html) is responsible for generating code for Single, Pair, Homopair, Many.
 Each type constructor has its own keyword for that, but Pair and Homopair use the same keyword difference in a number of constituent types.
-It is possible to define all types at once.
+It is possible to define all types at once:

 <!-- {{# generate.module_sample{} #}} -->